- Views 3379

 Basics of the hCG Diet:

 I highly recommend that you read the original protocol that Dr. Simeons wrote in his book pounds and inches.
-Nothing I can say on this site can replace getting the sense of how the hCG Diet protocol works through reading his book- do not underestimate the importance of this.
+Nothing I can say on this site can replace getting the sense of how the weight loss protocol works through reading his book- do not underestimate the importance of this.

 In a nutshell though: